egoist/vbuild.js.org/docs/config.md

 # Config

-Config can be passed in from command-line or your configuration file, vbuild will automatically load `vue.config.json` or `vue.config.js` if they exist, alternatively you can use `--config` to specific a custom path to your config file.
+Config can be passed in from command-line or your configuration file, vbuild will automatically `vue.config.js` if they exist, alternatively you can use `--config` to specific a custom path to your config file.

+One more thing, you can write the config file in full featured ESnext syntax just like the way you write your app with vbuild.
+Config file are loaded with babel using `es2015` and `stage-2` presets.

 <!-- toc -->